hyZenith/Dotfiles/vscode/note.md

-## VScode settings for my personal coding setup
+# VScode settings for my personal coding setup
+#### using vim for navigation
+    - ctrl+ c,v,a -- also work in vim normal mode